Documentation

 Design Philosophy

 Behaviour is not modular, but entangled in a complex web of subtle intricacies.
-Biases are therefore rarely isolated mechanisms; they emerge from interacting cognitive constraints, be it background, education and of course, other biases.
+Biases are rarely isolated mechanisms; they emerge from interacting cognitive constraints — background, education, and of course, other biases.

 The Atlas therefore emphasises connectivity over categorisation.
 It is intended as a conceptual scaffold for exploration and should not, for the time being, be considered anything more than this.